-Almabtrieb & Viehscheid in Bavaria - All Dates 2014
+Almabtrieb & Viehscheid in Bavaria - 2016

 The summer spent by the cattle in the mountains traditionally closes with the 'Almabtrieb', or 'Viehscheid' as it is called in the Allgäu region.
 After around a hundred days grazing on the Alpine meadows, the yearlings are brought back down into the valleys in September.